2021 Nabisco strike: Contract negotiations

-In mid-2021, during the COVID-19 pandemic, American-based snack manufacturer Nabisco (which owns the brands Oreo, Chips Ahoy!, and Ritz Crackers, among others) closed their food processing facilities in Atlanta, Georgia and Fair Lawn, New Jersey, which resulted in the loss of about 1,000 union jobs.
-With the closures, Nabisco's only production facilities in the United States were in Portland, Oregon; Richmond, Virginia; and Chicago, Illinois.
-Around the same time, in May 2021, the labor contracts between Nabisco and the workers at these locations (all organized by the Bakery, Confectionery, Tobacco Workers and Grain Millers' International Union (BCTGM)) expired without replacement contracts in place.
-Discussions between the union and company were at an impasse, with the company pushing for concessions in the next contract.
+In May 2021, the labor contracts between Nabisco and the BCTGM expired without replacement contracts in place.
+Discussions between the union and company were at a standstill, with the company pushing for concessions in the next contract.
 In particular, in 2018, Nabisco stated that they would stop offering pension benefits, which was a major point of contention with the union.
-As a replacement, the company instituted a 401(k) program.
-Some employees at the three plants expressed concerns that their jobs could be outsourced to Nabisco plants in Mexico that had recently opened, though Nabisco has claimed that the plant closures in Atlanta and Fair Lawn did not result in those jobs being outsourced to the Mexican plants.
-Despite this, a local union at one of the American facilities filed a Trade Adjustment Assistance petition with the United States Department of Labor that, as of 2021, is under review.
+As a replacement, the company instituted a 401(k) program, though the union was seeking the reinstitution of the pension plan.

+Some employees at the three plants also expressed concerns that their jobs could be outsourced to Nabisco plants in Mexico that had recently opened, though Nabisco has claimed that the plant closures in Atlanta and Fair Lawn did not result in those jobs being outsourced to the Mexican plants.
+Despite this, a local union at one of the American facilities filed a Trade Adjustment Assistance petition with the United States Department of Labor.
 In an interview with Vice in August, one employee stated, "There’s a constant threat of if you don’t agree to concessions, we'll leave".
 Speaking about this issue, a union representative stated, "There’s no animosity on our part towards the Mexican workers.
 Our animosity is towards the company.
 The Mexican workers are just getting exploited."

-In addition to the reinstitution of the previous pension plan, the union was pushing for safeguards against possible future outsourcing to the Mexican plants.
+As a result of the concerns, the union was seeking safeguards against potential outsourcing to the Mexican plants.

 Other points of contention between the company and union included the company pushing for mandatory weekend work, changing 8-hour shifts to 12-hour shifts without overtime pay, and creating a healthcare plan that would include two-tiers, which would increase costs for new hires.
 Around the time the contracts had expired, several employees stated that it was not uncommon for workers to work 6 to 7 days per week for 12- to 16-hour shifts during the pandemic.
 These longer shifts were implemented by the company in order to keep up with an increased demand for snacks during the COVID-19 pandemic.
 According to a representative for BCTGM Local 364 (representing the workers in Portland), the existing pay system included time-and-a-half pay for overtime and any work on Saturday and double pay for any work on Sunday, but the new system proposed by Nabisco would see a flat pay rate, regardless of days, until the worker reached 40 hours for a week.
 One worker at the Portland facility estimated that these changes could result in some workers making approximately $10,000 less per year than with the existing system.
 Nabisco was pushing for these changes during a time when the company was reporting increased revenue, with a revenue increase of about 12 percent compared to the previous year.
-Additionally, Nabisco's parent company Mondelez International nearly doubled their profits in the most recent fiscal quarter of 2021.
+Additionally, Nabisco's parent company nearly doubled their profits in the most recent fiscal quarter of 2021.
 Speaking of this, one union representative stated, "This company made record profits throughout the pandemic and then they come to the table and they want concessions.
 It’s absolutely a slap in the face."